fakedforyou/streamnabber/README.md

 ## Important behavior

 * To lock the resolution edit app.py.
-For example, to set it to 720p or less modify the download_sources area to be def download_source(source_id, url, model_name):
+For example, to set it to 720p or less modify the download_sources area to be:

+  def download_source(source_id, url, model_name):
     try:
         target_dir = DOWNLOAD_DIR / re.sub(r"[^A-Za-z0-9._ -]+", "_", model_name)